bw0rth/pync/docs/source/common/tcp-proxy.rst

 simple TCP proxies
 ******************

-By redirecting input and output through pipes, it's possible to create a simple TCP proxy server.
+By connecting a client and server's input and output together, it is possible to create a simple TCP proxy.

 .. tab:: Unix